Holy Cross – Centre for Christian Meditation and Spirituality

-The Holy Cross - Centre for Christian Meditation and Spirituality (German: Heilig Kreuz - Zentrum für christliche Meditation und Spiritualität) is an institution of the Roman Catholic Diocese of Limburg, Germany.
+The Holy Cross – Centre for Christian Meditation and Spirituality (German: Heilig Kreuz – Zentrum für christliche Meditation und Spiritualität) is an institution of the Roman Catholic Diocese of Limburg, Germany.
 It is based at the Holy Cross Church in Frankfurt-Bornheim and is dedicated to services, contemplation, meditation, retreats, counseling, and other events such as concerts.

-Logos
+At the end of August 2025, the closure of the meditation centre of the Roman Catholic Diocese of Limburg founded in 2007 and this location was announced for the 4th Advent on December 20, 2025.
+The future use of the premises in Heilig Kreuz was not yet determined at that time.